The Next Passport

 What to expect at each milestone

-Month 0 — Submission at the consulate
+Month 0 — Submission to the consulate

 Mid-process — possible request for additional documents